bbolli/tumblr-utils/README.md

 ## 3. Operation

-By default, `tumblr_backup` backs up all posts in HTML format.
+By default, tumblr-backup backs up all posts in HTML format.

 The generated directory structure looks like this: